vladmandic/face-api/README.md

 ```

 If you want to GPU Accelerated execution in NodeJS, you must have CUDA libraries already installed and working
-Then install appropriate version of `Face-API`:
+Then install appropriate version of `FaceAPI`:

 ```shell
   npm install @tensorflow/tfjs-node